gridshadow/gdexport/README.md

 Returns a list of string denoting the path to the XML documentation files which will be created by [`generate_all`](#generate_all) or [`export_header`](#export_header) on success.

-On failure, several specific exceptions can be raised:

-  * `ValueError` &mdash; If no files are specified, or a specified file does not exist
+A `ValueError` is raised if no files are specified, or a specified file does not exist.

-  * `subprocess.CalledProcessError` &mdash; if an error occurs when calling `clang` (compiler error etc.), or if the return from `clang --version` is invalid (unable to deduce version number)
+> [!CAUTION]
+>
+> This method ignores compile errors reported by clang, so we need to be able to build this list
+> if possible regardless of compilation errors.
+This MAY result in inaccuracies as a result.

 #### SCons